Frequently Asked Questions

 - Official score reports of the GRE (recommended, but not required)

+The online admissions portal allows applicants to upload their materials.
 After completing the online application form, applicants will receive notification via e-mail that it was received.
 Applicants can also view the status of their submitted application using the Login ID that they created to complete the application.
 The Division of Graduate Studies will send applicants periodic e-mail reminders regarding any required application materials that have yet to be received.
 You can upload all of these documents to your online application.

 International applications are received and processed by Kent State's Office of Global Education.
 Applicants who required an F-1 or J-1 student visa must:

 - Verify that they have the financial resources to cover their expenses during graduate study at Kent State University.
 The Financial Information Worksheet for International Students is available through the Office of Global Education.
 If a governmental entity is funding the student, an official letter regarding the funding must be submitted along with the Financial Information Worksheet for International Students.

 Our Graduate School requires recent, official score reports.
 GRE scores more than 5 years old and TOEFL scores more than 2 years old are not acceptable.

 Submission of all materials by the application deadline is strongly encouraged.
 We begin to evaluate applicants' materials immediately after the deadline.
 The earlier a file is complete, the earlier a formal decision can be made concerning admission.
 Materials that arrive after the deadline may hinder their file from being reviewed by the Admission Committee, as they only review complete files.